US Supreme Court denies Nevada church’s appeal of virus rule

 “We have a duty to defend the Constitution, and even a public health emergency does not absolve us of that responsibility,” Alito said.
 “The Constitution guarantees the free exercise of religion.
 It says nothing about freedom to play craps or blackjack, to feed tokens into a slot machine or to engage in any other game of chance.”

-Kavanaugh also wrote his own dissent, as did Justice Neil Gorsuch.
+Kavanaugh also wrote his own dissent, as did Justice Neil Gorsuch, who said today’s world “with a pandemic upon us, poses unusual challenges.”

+“But there is no world in which the Constitution permits Nevada to favor Caesars Palace over Calvary Chapel,” Gorsuch wrote.

+Neither the governor’s office nor lawyers for the church immediately responded to requests for comment on the ruling.

-Calvary Chapel Dayton Valley appealed to the 9th Circuit Court of Appeals last month after a U.S. judge in Nevada upheld the state’s policy that allows casinos and other businesses to operate at 50% of normal capacity.
+Calvary Chapel Dayton Valley appealed to the 9th U.S. Circuit Court of Appeals last month after a U.S. judge in Nevada upheld the state’s policy that allows casinos and other businesses to operate at 50% of normal capacity.

 The appellate court in San Francisco is still considering the appeal, but it has denied the church’s request for an emergency injunction in the meantime.
 Its ruling July 2 pointed to the Supreme Court’s refusal in May to strike down California’s limit on the size of religious gatherings.

-The church in Nevada’s Lyon County appealed to the Supreme Court six days later, asking for an emergency injunction prohibiting the state from enforcing the cap on religious gatherings.
+The church in Nevada’s Lyon County appealed to the Supreme Court six days later, asking for an emergency injunction prohibiting the state from enforcing the cap on religious gatherings at least temporarily while the justices consider the merits of the case.

 “The governor allows hundreds to thousands to assemble in pursuit of financial fortunes but only 50 to gather in pursuit of spiritual ones.
 That is unconstitutional,” its lawyers wrote in their most recent filing to the high court last week.